 Monetary profit for the economy as a whole is defined as Qm≡C−Yw and monetary saving as Sm≡Yw−C. It always holds Qm+Sm=0, in other words, the business sector’s surplus = profit (deficit = loss) equals the household sector’s deficit = dissaving (surplus = saving).
 This is the most elementary form of the macroeconomic Profit Law.
 Under the condition of budget balancing, total monetary profit is zero.

 Now, the sovereign government decides to run a budget deficit in the next period.
 Government spending is given with Cg and taxes T are initially zero.
-Total expenditures are now C1=Ch+Cg and this yields a price hike: P1=C1/X=(Ch+Cg)/X=P0+Cg/X with market-clearing X=O. If deficit spending is exactly repeated period after period the price remains on the elevated level but there is NO inflation.
+Total expenditures are now C1=Ch+Cg and this yields a price hike: P1=C1/X=(Ch+Cg)/X=P0+Cg/X with market-clearing X=O. If deficit spending is exactly repeated period after period the price remains at the elevated level but there is NO inflation.
 No matter how long the government sector’s debt increases by Cg, there is NO further price increase.

 Monetary profit for the economy as a whole is now given by Qm1≡(Ch+Cg)−Yw.
 Because of the household sector’s budget-balancing, i.e. Ch=Yw, profit is Qm1=Cg.
 It always holds Public Deficit = Private Profit.